ashiskray/rock-paper-scissors/README.md

-# rock-paper-scissors
+# rock-paper-scissor
-A simple rock-paper-scissors game using (python)
+A simple rock-paper-scissor game using (python)